wp-plugins/activecampaign-subscription-forms/readme.txt

 Tested up to: 3.9
 Stable tag: trunk

 Allows you to add ActiveCampaign contact forms to any post, page, or sidebar.
-Also allows you to enable ActiveCampaign site tracking for your WordPress blog.
+Also enable ActiveCampaign site tracking for your WordPress blog.

 == Description ==